Ion Vinea: Antonescian career

 During the battle for Moscow, Vinea received attention for his retrospective editorial on Lenin, "the Mongol revolutionist" and his "desperate, moronic" followers, including "the Great Priest" Stalin.
 Some of his texts celebrate the "New European" order emerging from Germany's continental domination.
 However, Vinea also found himself in trouble with the Nazi Ministry of Propaganda for eulogizing Swiss neutrality and journalistic objectivity.
 In June 1942, he wrote an editorial describing the "universal alliance" that, he believed, was naturally emerging in favor of world peace.
+Though Antonescu tolerated the newspaper, his Siguranța grew alarmed by reports that Evenimentul Zilei's editorial secretary, Stăncescu, was secretly affiliated with the banished Iron Guard.
+In autumn 1942, they raided the newspaper offices, and discovered a submachine gun, stashed away by Stăncescu, who was immediately arrested, facing the death penalty; Vinea, acting alongside Antonescu's confidante Veturia Goga, managed to obtain Stăncescu's pardon.

 Vinea still endorsed the annexation of Transnistria, but, later in life, also took credit for helping rescue Jews slated for extermination at Tiraspol and elsewhere.
-He also maintained contacts with the Zionist resistance, represented by Zissu and Jean Cohen, sending them economic and social data which reached the Allies.
+He also maintained contacts with the local Zionist resistance, represented by Zissu and Jean Cohen, sending them economic and social data which reached the Allies.
 Vinea similarly reported to the Zionists on the anti-German views of Romanian generals, beginning with Iosif Iacobici, as well as on the PNȚ's attempts to establish links with the Allies.
 Other reports allegedly included details on the PNȚ's right-wing leadership, grouped around Iuliu Maniu, Romulus Boilă, and Ilie Lazăr, being criticized by leftists such as Gheorghe Zane; these reports implied that much of the PNȚ was also "chauvinistic and antisemitic".
 As noted by Cohen, Vinea and Zissu, assisted by Șeicaru, also obtained from Antonescu promises of clemency toward Hungarian Jews who had fled for relative safety in Romania during 1944.

-"Around 1943", Vinea, Stahl and Carandino where inducted by Revista Română, a "progressive" magazine founded by Zaharia Stancu and Krikor Zambaccian.
+"Around 1943", Vinea, Stahl and Carandino were inducted by Revista Română, a "progressive" magazine founded by Zaharia Stancu and Krikor Zambaccian.
 After the turn of tides on the Eastern Front, Vinea debated with members of the democratic opposition who were willing to accept a Soviet occupation, noting that Stalin was set on "enthroning a communist regime".
 Meanwhile, in Curentul, he published thinly veiled criticism of Nazi terror in France.
 On August 23, 1944, a coalition of monarchists and communists removed and arrested Antonescu, denouncing the Axis alliance.
 In issues of Curentul which appeared between August 25 and August 29, Vinea, as the leading columnist, turned to open praise of the Allies and suggested that Soviet occupiers were Romania's friends.
 Days later, the Communist Party daily România Liberă hosted a piece denouncing Vinea's anti-Sovietism.
 In October, Revista Fundațiilor Regale carried Vinea's disquieted poem, Cobe ("Jinx").
 By then, he had joined Galaction, Rosetti, Petre Ghiață, Isaia Răcăciuni, Valentin Saxone, and Tudor Teodorescu-Braniște, in setting up the democratic-liberal club Ideea.